broadsage/docker-scaffold/SECURITY.md

 - Security patches may be released immediately for critical issues
 - Coordination continues with reporter throughout the process
 - Public disclosure may occur before the 90-day window if actively exploited

+### Out-of-Scope Vulnerabilities

+We do not address the following through the security disclosure process:

+- **Dependency vulnerabilities without impact**: CVEs in transitive dependencies that don't affect docker-scaffold functionality
+- **Configuration-related issues**: Security concerns arising from improper user configuration
+- **Outdated information**: Documentation or guidance that reflects older practices
+- **Feature requests disguised as security**: Enhancement requests framed as security improvements

+For these cases, please use [GitHub Issues](https://github.com/broadsage/docker-scaffold/issues) or [Discussions](https://github.com/broadsage/docker-scaffold/discussions)

 ---